Assessing the difference between integrated quantiles and integrated cumulative distribution functions: Foundational results

-Hence, it is not $\Gamma_p(F,G)$ as a whole that imposes moment-type conditions on the underlying cdf's $F$ and $G$ but the very basic objects, that is, the two integrals whose difference makes up the definition of $\Gamma_p(F,G)$ that require such conditions.
+In summary, therefore, it is not $\Gamma_p(F,G)$ as the whole that imposes moment-type conditions on the underlying cdf's $F$ and $G$ but the very basic objects that do so, which are the two integrals whose difference makes up the definition of $\Gamma_p(F,G)$ and which require such conditions.
+This insight, by the way, may potentially lead to the development of ES-type risk measures in situations when the first moments of underlying risks are infinite, and such situations do exist \citep[e.g.,][]{NECD2006}.